JosueHerrero/FloowApp/README.txt

-This app has been developed by: Josué Herrero.
+This app has been developed by: Josuï¿½ Herrero.

 Hi, I just wanted to make a few remarks about my work.